 As part of Brian's criminal defense practice, he has served on the Federal Criminal Justice Act Panel in the United States District Court for New Hampshire.
 In 2014, Brian was appointed by the U.S. District Court for New Hampshire to serve as a member of the Criminal Justice Act Panel Selection Committee.

 In 2015, Brian was recognized as the Top Criminal Defense Attorney in the state of New Hampshire by Business NH Magazine.

-In 2018, Brian was selected by his peers for inclusion in Best Lawyers in America, and has been named in the 2019 Best Lawyers in America as the “Lawyer of the Year” for Criminal Defense: White Collar in the Concord region.
+In 2018 and 2019, Brian was selected by his peers for inclusion in Best Lawyers in America, and has been named in the 2019 Best Lawyers in America as the “Lawyer of the Year” for Criminal Defense: White Collar in the Concord region.
 Brian is also listed as a New England Super Lawyer for his work in white-collar criminal defense and securities litigation.

 - Financial Industry Litigation & Arbitration

 - New England School of Law (J.D., 1996)

 - University of New Hampshire (B.S., 1989)

 - U.S. District Court, District of New Hampshire